-The geotechnical cut-and-fill procedure was applied while carving out the side of the mountain.
-The airport is considered an engineering wonder as the unique techniques of slope stabilization and soil reinforcement methods has been implemented here.
+The engineers applied the geotechnical cut-and-fill procedure to carve out the side of the mountain for the airport.
+They implemented unique techniques of slope stabilization and soil reinforcement methods, which makes it an engineering wonder.

 The runaway of Sikkim’s first airport at Pakyong measures about 1.75km long and 30m wide.
 The taxiway of 116m joins the apron (106m by a 76m) that can keep two ATR-72 aircraft.
 The airport also has parking space for more than 50 vehicles and 3,000 sqm terminal building for the passengers, 2 sophisticated CFT, an ATC tower-cum-fire station, high-intensity runaway lights, etc.